What are the benefits of QR Code Tags?

 - Ease of use - QR Codes are readable by a wide range of devices such as tablets and phones.
 Specialised equipment isn't required to set up a QR Code system saving time and cost on initial purchases and training of staff.

 In a situation where technology is required for your safety tagging solution, there is one option that takes the edge.

 When it comes to tagging, QR Code Tags are widely favoured for a few reasons.

-RFID Tags require a specific scanning device which can be expensive, whilst QR Code Tags can be scanned by most handheld mobile devices, such as a tablet or phone.
+RFID readers can be a costly investment, while QR readers can be downloaded on most smart tablets or phones.
 This makes them much more practical and convenient, as well as being a cheaper option with a quicker return on investment.

 But that’s not all.
 Another big factor supporting the use of QR Code Tags over RFID in tagging is the visual element.